o3de/o3de.org/content/docs/userguide/enable-directional-blur-node.md

+description: ' Use the Enable Directional Blur node in the &ALYlong; &script-canvas;
+  editor to configure directional blur effects. '
+slug: enable-directional-blur-node
+title: Enable Directional Blur
+---
 # Enable Directional Blur<a name="enable-directional-blur-node"></a>

 Applies a directional blur filter\.
 To enable this node, you must enable the `r_MotionBlur` console variable\.
 For more information, see [Using the Console Window](console-intro.md)\.